-Holy Diver itself was well received back in time by critics and fans alike!
+Holy Diver was well received back in time by critics and fans alike!

-Now after Ronnie got unchained from his former nemeses Tony Iommy and Ritchie Blackmore, slipped anchor and got underway with no restraints, this whole endeavour started to take off like a rocket.
-Holy Diver was only the beginning, quickly followed by The Last In Line, Sacred Heart and Dream Evil just to name a few.
+Now after Ronnie got unchained from his former nemeses Tony Iommi and Ritchie Blackmore, slipped anchor, and got underway with no restraints, this whole endeavor started to take off like a rocket.
+Holy Diver was only the beginning, quickly followed by The Last In Line, Sacred Heart, and Dream Evil just to name a few.
 And all of them are classics today by themselves.
-The fact that he unleashed this nuclear explosion of energy at the age of 41, after a distinguished career in #metal is something that will always amaze me.
+The fact that he unleashed this nuclear explosion of energy at the age of 41, after a distinguished career in metal is something that will always amaze me.

 And what about Holy Diver itself?